Error: "Bad key file" or "Key file not found"

 • Malware is affecting the computer

-• Sage 50 hasn’t been activated after installation
+• Activate Sage 50 after installing

 Resolution